cryptoeconomicslab/plasma-predicates/research/DSLForPredicate.md

 Define a domain-specific language of predicates so that we can convey discussions more efficiently.
 It provides a scheme to decompose and assemble fraud proof verification logics.
 Derived from https://github.com/cryptoeconomicslab/plasma-predicates/issues/31

-Credits to CEL team(...) for having a daily discussion with me and also building a great foundation of predicate originally proposed by PG.
+Credits to PG who built a great foundation of the predicate.
-I'm not sure what you really meant by this sentence.
-Please check it with your caution.

 # Problems to solve

-It's not really efficient to describe new predicates from scratch everytime they are created.
-Researchers need a very high context background to understand the behavior of deprecation logic in the discussion, for example at plasma.build.
-Hence, I thought we should define notations for predicates so that everyone can be on the same page and smoothly share a new predicate design without any misinterpretation.
+It's not efficient to describe new predicates from scratch every time you create them.
+Researchers need a very profound background to understand the behavior of deprecation logic in the discussion. (for example, at plasma.build) Hence, I thought we should define notations for predicates so that everyone can smoothly be on the same page and share a new predicate design without any misinterpretation.
-Secondly, it's generally important to look for the more primitive way of predicate designs.
-In this theory, we can break down complex predicate into multiple simple predicates.
-That way, we will be able to generalize the way to build complex predicates more easily.
+Secondly, it's generally important to look for a more primitive way of predicate designs.
+In this theory, we can break down a complex predicate into multiple simple predicates.
+That way, we will be able to generalize complex predicates more easily.

 # How does it work in detail